Vin Lananna: Oberlin College

 Lananna served as athletic director for two years from 2003 to 2005.

 Lananna led the revitalization and reorganization of the department of athletics and physical education.
 His efforts to improve fundraising and enhance the department's resources allowed Oberlin to increase staffing and upgrade facilities, including the construction of a new stadium for soccer, lacrosse, and track and field.

 University of Oregon

 In July 2005, Lananna's leadership helped the Oregon Ducks track and field and Eugene, Oregon win the right to host the 2008 US Olympic Trials (track and field).
 In July 2006, a two-year renovation began to prepare Historic Hayward Field to host exciting track and field meets in the United States.
 Lananna has also led the establishment of a new post-collegiate club, the Oregon Track Club Elite, which provides a new opportunity for middle distance/distance athletes to train with the goal of being competitive on the world stage.
 Named Associate Athletic Director at the University of Oregon in July 2005, Lananna has been responsible for creating a vision for the Oregon track and field program and Historic Hayward Field.

-TrackTown USA

-Lananna served as president of TrackTown USA, Inc. which is a non-profit organization responsible for organizing the 2014 IAAF World Junior Championships, the 2015 USA Track & Field Outdoor Championships, the 2016 IAAF World Indoor Championships and the 2016 U.S. Olympic Team Trials-Track & Field.